EECS150/fpga_project_sp23/tips/fpga_checkout.md

 Open the session and you can communicate data with your FPGA through the opened terminal.

 Note that the COM number and the device manager configuration may change every time you connect it.
-Remember to make sure it is configured properly in device manager.
+Remember to check it before running scripts.

-## Loading Software onto FPGA
+## Running Software onto FPGA
-To load and execute software on your FPGA, run the `hex_to_serial` python script in terminal (Command Prompt or PowerShell for Windows).
+To load and execute software on your FPGA, run the `run_fpga.py` python script in terminal (Command Prompt or PowerShell for Windows).
 You need to install `pyserial` to run this script, so run `sudo pip3 install pyserial`.

-If you are using Windows, edit the COM number in the script before running it.
+You may need to specify your PMOD port or COM number by `--port_name` or `--com_name` option if it is different in your environment.

 The hex files should be compiled with RISC-V compilers.
 Probably the easiest way is compile them in the instructional server and get the copy on your machine (use `scp` to copy the files).
 Make sure you close the screen (PuTTy) session with PMOD before running the script.
-You should reopen it after running the script, and type the jump instruction to start execution.
 You might need `sudo` when running the script.